niteenishere/Research-Project-Encoding-Techniques/README.md

 - Support Vector Machine (SVM)
 - k-Nearest Neighbors (KNN)

-The performance of each model is evaluated after applying different encoding techniques.
+Each encoding technique is applied before model training, and model performance is compared.

 ---

-## Datasets
+## 🗂️ Datasets

-Datasets used in this project are primarily obtained from **OpenML**, which provides a large collection of machine learning datasets for benchmarking and experimentation.
+Datasets used in this project are primarily obtained from **OpenML**.

-The selected datasets contain **categorical variables with varying cardinality**, allowing analysis of how different encoding techniques perform under different conditions.
+These datasets contain categorical variables with varying levels of cardinality, allowing systematic comparison of encoding methods.

+Example datasets include:

+- Adult Census Dataset
+- Bank Marketing Dataset
+- Nomao Dataset
+- Internet Advertisement Dataset
+- Connect-4 Dataset

 ---

+## ⚙️ Experimental Workflow

+The workflow followed in this research project is shown below:

+---

-## Repository Structure
+## 📁 Repository Structure

+---

+## 🛠️ Installation

+Clone the repository:

+Install required libraries:

+---

+## 🚀 How to Run Experiments

+1. Load dataset
+2. Identify categorical variables
+3. Apply encoding techniques
+4. Train machine learning models
+5. Evaluate and compare model performance

+Example:

+---

+## 📊 Research Questions

+This project aims to answer the following questions:

+- How do different encoding techniques affect ML model performance?
+- Which encoding methods perform best for **high-cardinality categorical variables**?
+- Do advanced encoding techniques outperform classical encoding methods?
+- How does the choice of encoding influence model stability?

+---

+## 📚 References

+Key research papers used in this project include:

+- Micci-Barreca (2001) – Target Encoding
+- Weinberger et al. (2009) – Feature Hashing
+- Guo & Berkhahn (2016) – Entity Embeddings
+- Hancock & Khoshgoftaar (2020) – Survey on Categorical Data
+- Pargent et al. (2021) – Regularized Target Encoding

+---

+## 👨‍🎓 Author

+**Ricky**
+M.Sc.
+Statistics
+North Maharashtra University, Jalgaon

+---

+## 📄 License

+This repository is intended for **academic and research purposes**.